yeti-switch/doc/en/best-practices/numbers-translations.rst

     |br|
     **rewrite_result** = 888\\1

-    where ^ - matches at the beginning of the phonenumber, $ - matches at the end of the phonenumber, (.*) - regular expression matches a sequence of 0 or more characters, 888 - prefix to add, \\1 - first marked subexpression matched (in our case - it is phone number (source or destination) that replacement should be taken place).
+    where ^ - matches at the beginning of the phonenumber, $ - matches at the end of the phonenumber, (.*) - regular expression matches a sequence of 0 or more characters, 888 - prefix to add, \\1 - first marked sub-expression matched (in our case - it is phone number (source or destination) that replacement should be taken place).
 Some examples of adding digits to the beginning of the phonenumber with using different arguments are provided below:

        a) **original phone number** = 7335255 ;  **rewrite_rule** = ^(.*)$ ; **rewrite_result** = 0\\1 ; **resulting phone number**  = 07335255
        b) **original phone number** = 2296132 ;  **rewrite_rule** = ^(.*)$ ; **rewrite_result** = 066\\1 ; **resulting phone number**  = 0662296132